apache/jena-site/content/documentation/tdb2/tdb2_admin.md

 `Backups` is the directory used to write backup files.

 `tdb.lock` is the lock file to stop multiple use of the same database at the same time by different JVM processes.
-(If yuo wish to share a datbase bewteen processes, or machines, consider using [Fuseki2 with TDB2](tdb2_fuseki.html).
+(If you wish to share a database between processes, or machines, consider using [Fuseki2 with TDB2](tdb2_fuseki.html).

 ## Compaction